Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 The high legs of the crane are almost in the Wadden Sea, yet you are only a few steps away from the historic center of Harlingen.

 The Harlingen Harbor Crane was used until 1996 to unload timber from Scandinavia and Russia.
-Today, the converted crane is a unique place to stay for two people.
+Today, the converted crane is a unique place for two people to stay.

 You can set up your own view by operating the crane at 56 feet (17 meters).
 Are you bored with the city view?
 Turn to the sea!

-And you won't need to struggle with climbing like the workers used to in the past.
-The cage ladders were replaced by two specially designed lifts to take you to the living compartment.
+You won't need to struggle with climbing like the workers used to.
+The cage ladders have been replaced by two specially designed lifts that take you to the living compartment.

-Volcano-shaped construction is covered with plants, a waterfall runs down the walls (and in front of your room's window), and a monkey bridge leads to the lobby.
+The volcano-shaped building is densely covered with plants.
+A waterfall runs down the walls (and in front of your room's window), and a monkey bridge leads to the lobby.

 You won't find ordinary at Montana Magica Lodge, but you'll definitely find magic there.